Generac vs Westinghouse

 Westinghouse

 Westinghouse has a dominant lead in our scoring dataset, with Generac close behind.
-The edge comes mainly from better value scoring and a stronger feature-set score.
+The edge comes mainly from better value scoring and more practical day-to-day scoring.
 Choose Westinghouse if value-per-dollar is your main priority.
 Choose Generac if you are optimizing for a specific model match, budget, or feature mix.

 Expert Analysis